Dave McComb

 Michael Uschold, PhD

-Michael Uschold is an internationally recognized expert with over two decades experience in developing and transitioning semantic technology from academia to industry.
-He received his Ph.D. in AI from Edinburgh University in 1991 and an MSc. from Rutgers University in Computer Science in 1982.
-He pioneered the field of ontology engineering, co-authoring the first paper and giving the first tutorial on the topic in 1995 (in London).
-This leveraged the work he did in creating the influential “Enterprise Ontology”.
+Michael Uschold has over thirty years’ experience in developing and transitioning semantic technology from academia to industry.
+He pioneered the field of ontology engineering, co-authoring the first paper and giving the first tutorial on the topic in 1995 in the UK.

 Expert Ontologist